mendelgusmao/bitaxe-telegraf-plugin/README.md

   ## Amount of time allowed to complete the HTTP request
   # timeout = "5s"

-  # allow_swarm_mode tells the gatherer to fetch swarm data from the
-  # first device in devices list and then from the hosts in the response.
-  # if the swarm list is empty, the gatherer falls back to the main devices list
-  # allow_swarm_mode = false
 ```
 The most important setting is the **devices** line.
 It defines the miners' IP addresses or hostnames to query.
 At least one address has to be defined.